-Although a very simple as an example, this hopefully illustrated a method of running a simulation.
-The same process can be repeated on other configurations and modules.
+Although a very simple, this example hopefully illustrated a method of running a simulation.
+The same process can be repeated with other configurations and modules.
 The pattern of configurations, files and waveform names is the same.

 Each main test bench file (just like the "test\prep\daa.sv") contains a set of assert() statements to verify the signal correctness.
 These asserts will fail and your simulation will stop if the signals take unexpected values.